JacobPjetursson/Pommerman_Project/README.md

 Our code is in the src folder

-The game given to us is found in the game folder
+The Pommerman game itself (given to us) is found in the game folder

 ## Running the code
 There is a jupyter notebook file in the src folder for easily running the code.